-Michigan Hair Transplant Costs and Expenses
+Hair Transplant Costs and Expenses

 There are many products available in the market today that hold the promise of re-growing hair and treating male pattern baldness.
 These products include everything from creams and pills to medications such as Rogaine.
 Most of these “all natural” treatments though are actually more damaging to your body than an actual hair transplant.
 Especially when considering all the new technology in the market today.

-Michigan Hair Transplant Costs and Expenses
+Hair Transplant Costs and Expenses

-In a FUE hair transplant, FUE standing for Follicular Unit Extraction, hairs are gently pronged from the follicles in a randomized natural pattern and inserted into the balding area of the scalp.
+In an FUE hair transplant, FUE stands for Follicular Unit Extraction, hairs are gently pronged from the follicles in a randomized natural pattern and inserted into the balding area of the scalp.
 Hair is often taken from the back and sides of the head as the hairs in these regions are more genetically resistant to hair loss and inserted in the top and front of the scalp.

 Exactly much does a Michigan hair transplant procedure cost?
-Well the answer is not that simple.
+Well, the answer is not that simple.
 As with all elective and cosmetic procedures, only the surgeon or clinic can provide an exact price.
-This is not a sales tactic as it may seem but merely due to the fact that every single patient has unique case.
+This is not a sales tactic as it may seem but merely due to the fact that every single patient has a unique case.
 If you are interested in undergoing a Michigan hair transplant procedure than contact us now and we will arrange a consultation for you with Michigan’s top hair transplant specialist.